apsun/cloud-configure/README.md

 elastic IP allocation ID (EC2) or static IP name (Lightsail).
 The IP is not managed by Terraform and will not be automatically destroyed.

+SSL can be disabled by setting `VAR_ENABLE_SSL` to an empty value.
+This can be useful to avoid getting rate-limited by letsencrypt when repeatedly creating and destroying new instances.

 Some playbooks read secrets from [`pass`](https://www.passwordstore.org/), e.g. `wireguard/<peer name>`, `ssh/<public key name>`.